Our veterinarian has just told us that our pet has a severe illness. What options do we have for aftercare for our beloved pet and family member?

 If your veterinarian does not use Fond Memories, and you wish to use our services, you may bring your pet to one of our locations.
 Please call us and we can help you make arrangements.

-If your pet passes at home, we suggest that you contact your veterinarian’s office to help you make arrangements, or contact us and we can help you with next steps.
+If your pet passes at home, we suggest that you contact your veterinarian’s office to help you make arrangements, or contact us and we can help you with the next steps.

 If I choose to have my pet’s cremated remains returned to me, how quickly will this happen?